NMSU-PLEASE-Lab/AppEKG/README.md

 python stats.py -i /path/toHBData/ -p per-tid-timemsec > /path/where/toSaveStats/stats.csv
 ```

-**Plotting the counts and durations of all heartbeats:**
+### Plotting the counts and durations of all heartbeats

 The _plotting.py_ script plots heartbeat counts and durations.
 It reads the
 CSV and JSON files that were produced by the AppEKG tool and then plots the
 heartbeat data.
 It plots heartbeat data per rank and per threadID per rank.
-Each created plot contains a plot of each heartbeat.
+Each created plot contains a plot of each heartbeat. the AppEKG tool produces a CSV file from each rank, where each file consists the heartbeat data of the related rank.
+If an application is multithreaded, different threads in each CSV will present, where each thread produces its own heartbeat data.
+1. Per rank plotting: this plots the heartbeat data of the CSV files (ranks) regardless of the threadIDs.
+It skips the threadIDs and consider the heartbeat data of a single rank for plotting.
+2. Per threadID per rank plotting: this plots the heartbeat data of each threadID.
+When the application is multithreaded, each CSV file contains the heartbeat data per threadID.
+If there are 4 threads, there will be 2 plots per threadID (one for heartbeat count and one for duration).
+This means threre will be 8 plots per CSV file (rank).

 **How to run the script?**
 ```shell